 - Inspect the condition of the skylights and vents for signs of cracks or damage that could cause leakage in rain and snow.

 - It’s a great idea to take your LV to a service center for an inspection by a trained professional.
 If you would like help coordinating this, your LV Customer Care Team would be happy to assist you.
 The small cost and time spent on a pre-winter inspection is a great insurance policy to ensure a successful winter season.

 Preparing for Using Your LV in Freezing Temperatures

 If you plan to use your LV in freezing weather, here are some important tips:

-- If you have never used your LV in freezing temperatures before, be sure to test heating systems close to home, first, to get a good understanding of the performance of systems, and to anticipate your propane and electrical energy needs.
+- If you have never used your LV in freezing temperatures before, be sure to test heating systems close to home first to understand the systems' performance and anticipate your propane and electrical energy needs.

-- If you have the 4-Season Performance package installed the LV must be connected to shore or generator power for the electric heaters to function.
+- If the 4-Season Performance package is installed, the LV must be connected to shore or generator power for the electric heaters to function.

 - The gas heater is your primary heat source while off-grid.
-While the LV is designed with excellent insulation, the off-grid heating capacity does have a limit.
-We highly recommend starting your winter travels while connected on-grid and using your electric heat.
+While the LV is designed with excellent insulation, the off-grid heating capacity is limited.
+We highly recommend starting your winter travels while connected to the grid and using your electric heat.
 It is best to first understand the capabilities of your LV before traveling off-grid.

 - Carry extra propane!
-If you’re going off-grid, it’s a great idea to carry an extra backup cylinder of propane or two.
+If you’re going off-grid, carrying an extra backup cylinder of propane or two is a great idea.
 The colder it gets, the more your furnace will need to work, and the more propane will be consumed.